monagrland/taxo-harmo/README.md

 Re-running the code
 -------------------

 Re-running the code will produce different results because Wikidata is continuously updated.
+The Wikidata QuickStatements commands in this repository should not be run as-is!

 First set up the Conda environment with the required code (recommend doing this with Mamba instead of Conda).